 sort input.txt -o sorted.txt

-writes the sorted output tosorted.txt
+-owrites the sorted output tosorted.txt.

 Sort with a Custom Key (e.g., IP Addresses)